e0958902/tp/docs/UserGuide.md

 ### Daily medications:
 Displays an overview of the list of medications that you will be taking for the day.

-Example: `list -t today`
+Example: `meditracker> list -t today`
 * If you want to specify a particular period of the day, simply enter `list -t today` followed by:
   * `-m`: Morning (Midnight to 12 Noon)
   * `-a`: Afternoon (12pm to 6pm)
   * `-e`: Evening (6pm to Midnight)
-  * Example: `list -t today -m` - will display the list of medications to be taken in the morning only
+  * Example: `meditracker> list -t today -m` - will display the list of medications to be taken in the morning only

 Output:
 ```